nicksmith100/shakermaker/README.md

 ### Cocktail recipes

 Before embarking on the project I wanted to be sure that I could obtain cocktail recipes from a reliable source, having little knowledge of the subject myself.
 After some research I discovered [TheCocktailDB](https://www.thecocktaildb.com/) - an open, crowd-sourced database of drinks and cocktails from around the world with a [free JSON API](https://www.thecocktaildb.com/api.php).
 I conducted some intial testing and determined that the full version of the API would provide the necessary functionality to satisfy the project goals outlined above.
-(See **Technologies Used** section below for more details.)
+(See **JavaScript Functionality** section below for more details.)

 ### Popular ingredients